 Between political polarization, cultural shifts, economic inequality, and media influence, it’s no secret that our world feels divided at times.
-As an institution that strives to promote a culture of inclusion, kindness, and respect, the Library envisioned a participatory art installation to encourage dialogue about conflict, division, peace, and unity.
+As an institution that strives to promote a culture of inclusion, kindness, and respect, the Library envisioned a participatory art installation to encourage dialogue about peace and unity.
 We enlisted the help of local artists and educators Deb Anderson and Mary Tapia to help bring this vision to life.
 We asked them to share what drew them to the project.

 Mary Tapia: